 AUD/USD: Breakdown towards 0.6500 looks likely

-Yesterday’s signals were not triggered, as the price never reached 0.6635.
+Last Thursday’s signals were not triggered as the price never reached the resistance level identified at 0.6662.

 Today’s AUD/USD Signals

-Trades may only be taken between 8am New York time Tuesday and 5pm Tokyo time Wednesday.
+Trades must be entered from 8am New York time Monday to 5pm Tokyo time Tuesday.

 Short Trade Ideas

-Take off 50% of the position as profit when the trade is 20 pips in profit and leave the remainder of the position to run.
+Remove 50% of the position as profit when the trade is 20 pips in profit and leave the remainder of the position to ride.

 The best method to identify a classic “price action reversal” is for an hourly candle to close, such as a pin bar, a doji, an outside or even just an engulfing candle with a higher close.
 You can exploit these levels or zones by watching the price action that occurs at the given levels.